tcolas673/birthdaybot/README.md

 #### b!add
  ```
- b!add name mm/dd wills add someone's name and birthday to the system.
+ b!add name mm/dd will add someone's name and birthday to the system.

 Example:
 b!add test 04/24